 The Book is made of 5000 characters and, currently, of 81 chapters.

 Commonly it is divided in two great sections, that is, the Book of Tao and the Book of Te.

 Generally speaking the content of the Book is difficult to grasp.

-This site is designed to offer valuable information on both the content and meaning of the Book and, also, hints on how to further study its philosophical ideas.
+This site is designed to offer a beginners guide to the content and meaning of the Book and, also, hints on how to further study the Way.

 Please check the main menu list on left for the sections of this site.